ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/webview.md

 # Webview

 The webview is a convenient way of opening a custom made webpage.
-It can be chosen by setting the optional target field to `webview` when sending a Structured Message containing a link element, such as [Rich Link](../rich-link), [Carousel](../carousel), or [Template](../template).
+It can be chosen by setting the optional `target` parameter to `webview` when sending a Structured Message containing a link element, such as [Rich Link](../rich-link), [Carousel](../carousel), or [Template](../template).

 The webview is a small window that sits atop the chat.
 It can be customized in size through the `webview_height` parameter.